bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 ### Nov 2015 - Nov 2021 Hiring Agency, Novosibirsk, Russia - Owner

 A small warm tube recruitment agency.
-Recruitment geography: Novosibirsk, remote location, relocation from the Russian Federation to Europe (I took more than 250 families outside the Russian Federation and friends gave me the nickname "Russian Schindler").
+Recruitment geography: Novosibirsk, remote location, relocation from the Russian Federation to Europe (I took more than 250 families outside the Russian Federation).
 Hiring candidates in IT from the middle level.
 Automated candidate database of 50+ thousand people.
 I created my own community, for 6 years I gained a lot of connections and insights among different companies at different times in the team from 1 to 6 recruiters.

 ### Jun 2019 - Mar 2021 Improve Group, Novosibirsk, Russia - IT Head Hunter